 Think about traffic patterns: Work aisles should be a minimum of 42 inches wide and at least 48 inches wide for households with multiple cooks.

-Design with ergonomics in mind: Drawers or pull-out shelves in base cabinets; counter heights that can adjust up or down; a wall oven instead of a range: These are all features that make a kitchen accessible to everyone — and a pleasure to work in.
+Design with ergonomics in mind: Drawers or pull-out shelves in base cabinets, counter heights that can adjust up or down, and a wall oven instead of a range are all features that make a kitchen accessible to everyone — and a pleasure to work in.

 Plan for the unforeseeable: Even if you’ve planned down to the number of nails you’ll need in your remodel, expect the unexpected.
 Build in a little leeway for completing the remodel.
 Want it done by Thanksgiving?
 Then plan to be done before Halloween.

 Don’t be afraid to seek help: A professional designer can simplify your kitchen remodel.
 Pros help make style decisions, foresee potential problems, and schedule contractors.
-Expect fees around $50 to $150 per hour, or 5% to 15% of the total cost of the project.
+Most kitchen designers charge $65 to $250 per hour, or 10% to 20% of your total project cost,

 Nothing will drive up the cost of a remodel faster than changing the location of plumbing pipes and electrical outlets, and knocking down walls.
 This is usually where unforeseen problems occur.

 So, if possible, keep appliances, water fixtures, and walls in the same location.
 Not only will you save on demolition and reconstruction costs, you'll cut the amount of dust and debris your project generates.